Skip to main content

 Brief System Overview

-Forward Enterprise can be installed on one or more nodes (in this document node refers to a VM).
-The customer can decide to start deploying on a single node and later seamlessly extend the cluster over multiple nodes.
+Forward Appliance can be installed on one or more nodes (in this document, a node refers to a VM).
+You can start with a single node and later seamlessly extend the cluster to multiple nodes.

 Primary vs Worker nodes